-If you've instead opted to go to a salon or spa, remember that just because the someone is licensed to remove hair doesn't necessarily mean that they're good at waxing.
-Any half-decent tech will properly clean and prep skin, use the right type of wax for your skin and hair type, apply and remove the product correctly, and soothe skin immediately after the service.
+If you've opted to go to a salon or spa, remember: Just because someone is licensed to remove hair doesn't mean they're good at waxing.
+Most techs will properly clean and prep skin, use the right type of wax for your skin and hair type, apply and remove the product correctly, and soothe skin immediately after the service.
 If your tech doesn't clean or prep your skin, run for the hills.
 All of these things can make a difference regarding how red or irritated you become.

 Soothe Your Skin

 After removing hair and removing wax residue, apply an after-wax cooling product like the long-time-favorite GiGi After Wax Cooling Gel, ($8,) or an aloe based gel to help soothe skin and subdue the redness and inflammation.
 Tea bags brewed and then cooled placed on the eyes also helps after waxing the brows.
 Ice, an ice-pack, or a bag of frozen vegetables can also help reduce inflammation.
 That said, you should never put ice directly on your skin—use a piece of gauze between your skin and whatever frozen product you choose.
 If you have somewhere to go and don't want everyone there to know you just got waxed, try applying some light powder makeup.
 Because it's light on the skin, it allows it to breathe more than liquid foundation and concealer.

-But when it's not normal, it's not normal.
-If the skin is extremely painful for days, bleeds, is torn off or scabs, then something isn't right.
+If the skin is extremely painful for days, bleeds, is torn off or scabs, then something may not be right.
 Waxing isn't for everyone or every body or facial zone, read waxing precautions for the full list.
 See your doctor if your skin isn't healing on its own.
-It's just too hard on the skin for some people.
-Threading and sugaring are two alternatives that also remove the hair follicle from the root, but are much easier on the skin.
+Note: Your skin can be compromised because of an underlying condition, blood thinners, Accutane, and Retinols.